 Together with her extensive ministerial appointments and portfolio experience in South Australia, Ms Maywald has served on numerous national ministerial councils including the Murray Darling Basin Ministerial Council, the Natural Resource Management Ministerial Council, the Primary Industries Ministerial Council and the Regional Development Ministerial Council.
 Ms Maywald has strong board-level expertise in public policy, drawing on both public and private sector experience.
 She has served as a board member of the South Australian Water Corporation, together with related SA Water Board Committees.

 Leith Boully has a diverse portfolio of business interests in agriculture, property and human resource development, together with tertiary qualifications in science and business.
-She is an experienced company director and is currently Chairman of Wide Bay Water Corporation, Healthy Waterways Ltd, the Centre of Excellence for Water Recycling and the Great Barrier Reef Marine Park Authority’s Catchment and Coastal Reef Advisory Committee.
-In addition, Leith is a member of Infrastructure Qld and serves as a board member of Seqwater and Murrumbidgee Irrigation Ltd.
+She is an experienced company director and is Chair of Healthy Waterways Ltd, the Centre of Excellence for Water Recycling, and the Great Barrier Reef Marine Park Authority’s Catchment and Coastal Reef Advisory Committee (term concluded in 2014).
+In addition, she is a member of Infrastructure Qld and serves as a board member of Seqwater and Murrumbidgee Irrigation Ltd.

-Leith has been involved in water resource management at local, state and national levels for more than 20 years, with experience in community engagement, governance, and research and development.
-She is currently an Adjunct Professor with the University of Queensland’s School of Agriculture and Food Science.
-Leith was a former Chairman of the Community Advisory Committee to the Murray Darling Basin Ministerial Council, and has also served on the boards of the Australian Broadcasting Corporation, Land and Water Australia and the Cotton Research and Development Corporation.
+Ms Boully has been involved in water resource management at local, state and national levels for more than 20 years and is experienced in community engagement, governance, and research and development.
+She is a former Chair of the Community Advisory Committee to the Murray–Darling Basin Ministerial Council, and has also served on the boards of the Australian Broadcasting Corporation, Land & Water Australia, and the Cotton Research and Development Corporation.